MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netdevice/nf-netdevice-netdevicestoreresetdiagnostics.md

 ### -param ResetDiagnosticsBuffer

-[in_reads_bytes] A pointer to the data buffer that holds the reset diagnostics data.
+[in] A pointer to the data buffer that holds the reset diagnostics data.
 The data buffer can come from either paged or non-paged pool.

 ## -remarks